Alice In Wonderland Trinket Dishes

 OK you guys, this has to be my favorite DIY yet.
 Considering I'm only three posts in, there wasn't much to beat.
 But if you're like me and you love Disney and all Disney things, I think you'll enjoy this one, too.

 I've had a Disneyland pass for as long as I can remember and from when I was a kid until now, one of my favorite rides has always been Alice in Wonderland.
 From the colorful caterpillar cars to the whimsical Mary Blair style I love so dearly, I just felt like I had to try and recreate that magic somehow at home.

-So here we are, naturally, making Alice In Wonderland inspired trinket dishes!
+So here we are, making Alice In Wonderland inspired trinket dishes of course!
 This DIY is definitely a little bit advanced, but don't be scared to at least give it a try.
 I'm no clay expert and mine definitely have their imperfections but I'm still super proud of them.

-Also, you'll wind up with what are possibly the CUTEST trinket dishes for all your patches and pins ;)
+Plus, you wind up with what are possibly the CUTEST trinket dishes for all of your patches and pins ;)

 What You'll Need

 1) Mold the shapes from the image below out of clay.
 You should have two side pieces with 3 humps, 2 logs for the ride seats, a mound for the head to sit on, a head piece with a hair curl on top (you will just need to eyeball this to fit on top of the mound), a rectangle for the bottom base, and a sort of half circle for the back.